Residency Program Director and Preceptor Critical Care

 I love working at LMC, but when I’m not here, I like to play guitar, sing and listen to all kinds of music, especially if it's good and live.
 I grew up loving, playing and watching sports, so I keep a trunkful of gear ready to go at all times.
 My husband and I love Colorado and enjoy hanging out with friends and spending time in Grand County.

-Dr. Cardona has worked at Lutheran Medical Center since 2001, initially as a clinical pharmacist and today as the operations manager.
+Dr. Cardona has worked at Lutheran Medical Center since 2001, initially as a clinical pharmacist and today as the Director of Pharmacy.
 He specializes in pharmacy informatics - working in Pyxis Medstations, Pyxis Connect (our automated medication dispensing system), carousel automation, prepackaging and EPIC, our health care information system.
 He also helped develop and implemented USP certified clean room, chemo room, anteroom and procedures.

 Dr. Cardona has studied pharmacy law, relational databases and served as a residency preceptor for informatics and staffing.
 He teaches USP 797, a regulation that governs pharmacy policies, to Regis University School of Pharmacy students and is a preceptor for first-year students there.
 His previous pharmacy experience includes work both in hospital and retail settings.